 - With the speed of the mixer turned on low, slowly incorporate the flour / baking soda / vanilla mixture.
 Mix until just well combined.
 Use a rubber spatula to clean the edges of your bowl, to make sure that all ingredients get incorporated.
 Add the almonds to the cookie dough and mix until evenly distributed.

 - Line your cookie sheets with parchment paper.
 Begin shaping your kourabiethes.
 Keep in mind, that the dough is oily.
-If you will be shaping them as crescents, keep in mind that the cookies will puff up during cooking, so your crescents should be relatively thin (about an inch in diameter).
+If you will be shaping them as crescents, use one tablespoon of dough, per crescent.
+Remember, the cookies will puff up during cooking, so your crescents should be relatively thin (about an inch in diameter).
+We found that the best way to shape them is by rolling the dough in our hands, ending up with a 3 inch long piece of dough, (about the width of your palm) and creating the crescent in the baking pan.. you can help mold its shape in the pan.
 If you are going to be shaping them in rounds, using a mini ice-cream scooper is a great option.
 Roll the dough in your hands and complete the shape.
+Once you have filled up a baking tray, place in the fridge for 10 minutes before baking… then remove from the fridge, and right into the oven.
+This is a very important step..
+It helps further reduce the amount they spread, while baking.

 - Leave about 2 inches between each cookie and bake in the middle rack of your oven for approximately 12-14 minutes.
 Remove the cookies from the oven and using a pastry brush, sprinkle some rose water on the cookies.
 You can also use ouzo if you prefer.
 Allow the cookies to cool on the baking tray for about two minutes and then transfer them carefully to a cooling rack.